rmgibbo/wetfe/web/docs/ontology.md

 Unfortunately, although Primicorns _may_ exist, this "summoning" is not what it seems, for two reasons.

 First, by [2], Primicorns either do not exist at all, or they do (somewhere) and -- like all `Things` -- are _discovered_, not summoned.

-Second, the fact that ∃(_**c<sub>Primicorn</sub>**_) is true does _not_ imply that the _meaning_ of _"a Primicorn"_ exists.
+Second, the fact that ∃(_**c<sub>Primicorn</sub>**_) is true does _not_ imply that the _meaning_ of _**c<sub>Primicorn</sub>**_ exists.

-It implies that (somewhere, for instance _here_) the string _"the non-trivial factorization of a prime number"_ exists.
+It implies that (somewhere in Reality, for instance _here_) the string _"the non-trivial factorization of a prime number"_ exists.
 And, in this case at least, likely not much else.

-...
+### The Primicorn, Again

 _TODO: Refactor {_
+  {{The friend advocating for the Primicorn, and our inability to prove, or decide, a prior whether it's a meaningful concept is still relevant here.}}

-The fundamental issue is, of course, that we have no method of determining what concepts are "logically self-consistent" a priori.
+The fundamental issue is, of course, that we have no method of determining how "meaningful" _concepts_ are a priori.
 And then, even if we were so equipped, we have no method of determining what the nature and extent of our `Realm` is, again a priori.
-In both cases, however, propositions of concepts (i.e. theories) and experimentation shall avail us.
+In both cases, however, propositions of concepts (i.e. theories), critique, and experimentation shall avail us.

 _TODO: }_

+### Time

+{{Here be the dragons!}}

+### A Perspective

+{{First-person: construct some "toy" subspace of Reality from the principles.}}

 # Consequences